Chinmayanand26/bionivid_tech/README.md

 # Bionivid-technical-assessment

 # This is the submission of technical assessment round
-# It is done and submitted by Mihir Joshi TYBCA MIT World Peace University
+# It is done and submitted by Chinmay Anand TYBCA MIT World Peace University

 All the files are in commited to the **main branch** of this particular repository